To live a life that’s fulfilled, fun and sustainable, a strong body and mind are needed.

 When to start

-Day 1 starts on April 1st.
+Day 1 starts on the 1st of every month.
 (If you miss the start, join in any time - making progress is always the best option.)

 What type of pushups should you do?